SethCreason/DailyProgrammer/README.md

 # DailyProgrammer
-A collection of my submissions to r/DailyProgrammer Challenges
+A collection of my submissions to r/DailyProgrammer